What is the enrollment process?

 Will I have to pay for textbooks?

-No, as soon as your student is enrolled in the class, VLN sends CVCS the textbooks for your student to use for the school year.
+No, as soon as your student is enrolled in the class, CVCS covers the cost of this.
 Please remember that the textbooks take a week to get delivered so the earlier you register the better!

 Will my student be responsible to anyone in a virtual classroom?